dimidimi00/dimidimi00/README.md

 # You can call me Dimi!
-`Front-end developer, Video Editor, Motion Designer`
+`Video Editor, Motion Designer, Front-end developer`

 One might see those three titles and get a little confused, so..
 Let me explain.

 <details>
  <summary><h3>My work journey</h3></summary>

-I've worked as a freelance Motion and Graphic Designer for a few years.
+I've been working as a freelance Motion and Graphic Designer for a few years.
 <br> Last professional work experience, I worked as a video production specialist for almost 4 years.
 Planning, creating and editing videos including motion and sound design.
 Working on every detail including lighting setup, from concept to completion.
 In the past I've worked on projects with a lot of clients, locally and globaly - whether through my main job or freelance.
 Also worked on big events like allweb.mk and allweb.al.
 Additionally, I have completed a graphic design academy, where I was working on real-life projects, studying everything about digital. <br> <b>You can check some of my video production work in my repos!</b></details>

 <br>

 ### Now that that's done, let's continue with the present.

-Currently I'm working as a freelance video editor & 2D motion designer, while also dedicating time on studying Javascript & Blender.
+Currently I'm working as a freelance video editor & 2D motion designer, while also dedicating time on studying Blender.

 ### 🧰 Languages and Tools